COSBlab/IPL-workshop/DAY-2/README.md

   ![title](AF3.png)

 * now that we have generated a number of models with AF2 and AF3, we will perform additional analysis on our local hardware.
   1. we start with visual inspection.
-You can open all the models with ChimeraX, align then with "Tools/Structure Analysis/Matchmaker" and color them by Bfactors.
+You can open all the models with ChimeraX, align then with "Tools/Structure Analysis/Matchmaker" and color them by Bfactors (per-residue pLDDT).
 We can use the AlphaFold classic palette, by typing ```color bfactor palette alphafold``` in ChimeraX command line.

   2. now we will analyse the per-residue pLDDT across all models generated with AF2 and AF3.
 To do so, we have prepared a Python Notebook: